cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 ```
 I pulled out 4 trehalose-6 phosphate synthase (TPS) genes from the genome annotation.
 It will be interesting to see their expression pattern in this heat stress time course.

 # Experimental Design
-Before I start doing any analyses I would first try to wrap my head around the experimental design.
+Before I start doing any analysis, I would first try to wrap my head around the experimental design.
 Having a good understanding of the experimental design helps me decide how I want to analyze and visualize the data.

 Key questions are: